Kettle3D/DEMO-party-official-site/README.md

 # DEMO-party-official-site
-Inside you will find the cource code for the offical DEMO party website
+Inside you will find the source code for the offical DEMO party website